 Find frights at the best haunted destinations in the U.S.

 Denver International Airport

-Blue Mustang sculpture at Denver International Airport — Photo courtesy of Mike Sinko
+Denver International Airport at sunset — Photo courtesy of iStock / Andy445

 Over the years, Denver International Airport has established a reputation for being one of the most evil places in the world, owing mostly to conspiracy theories rather than ghosts.
 Nevertheless, the story goes that you'll hear unnerving Native American chanting between Concourse A and the Jeppesen Terminal building.